krnkev/krnkev.github.io/essays/Final-Project-Idea.md

 ### Approach:

 This app will basically be a database for COVID cases on campus, as well as a tracking system of sorts.
-Students who have tested positive can self report with documentation, as well as establish what classes they were going to, and what areas they frequented.
-There will also be a section of the app that allows students to upload documentation clearing them to return to school, which will show the students pending status.
-The main landing page of the app will be contain general information, as well as have listed certified medical testing centers that are accepted by UH manoa.
+Users who have tested positive can self report with documentation, as well as establish what classes they were going to, and what areas they frequented.
+There will also be a section of the app that allows users to upload documentation clearing them to return to school, which will show the users pending status.
+The main landing page of the app will be contain general information, as well as have listed certified medical testing centers that are accepted by UH Manoa and a list of highly frequented places on campus by those who tested positive.

-Possible Pages include:
+Possible Pages include
 * A Landing page on how to maintain a clean educational environment, contact information if one feels sick,and accepted testing centers, and highly frequented places on campus of people who tested positive
-* Upload page form where students can self report their positive COVID test and give documentation and enter detailed information on their whereabouts on campus
+* Upload page form where users can self report their positive COVID test and give documentation and enter detailed information on their whereabouts on campus
-* A status page where students can upload clearance documentation and view their status (accepted, received, in review, rejected)
+* A status page where users can upload clearance documentation and view their status (accepted, received, in review, rejected)
 * A user profile page
 * Admin home page to see database of all COVID cases reported on campus and their medical clearance forms progress